The Complete Guide to EDM Marketing

 Because of this, your business will be able to connect with your audience on a more authentic level, offering them information that is actually useful to them.
 No more sending out an email to a global audience promoting free shipping within the United States – with proper audience segmentation you can accurately address the different sections of your audience.

-Email marketing is all about gathering leads and trying to build a relationship with them.
-EDM marketing takes it one step further and tries to leverage the valuable information you have already collected to improve how you market to your list of leads.
+Traditional email marketing is all about gathering leads and trying to build a relationship with them.
+EDM marketing takes it one step further and tries to leverage the valuable information you have already collected to improve how you market to your target audience members.
+Personalized communications are just one way to improve the customer relationship.

 7 steps to building a foolproof EDM marketing campaign